Nekomancer834/ConnectX/srs_filled_out.md

 ### 2.4 Operating Environment

 This game will run on laptops and desktops.
-The game will run on any operating capable of running Java 1.8 or higher.
+The game will run on any operating system capable of running Java 1.8 or higher.

 ### 2.5 Design and Implementation Constraints